0xkuidadinho/business-case/python/readme.md

 - The APK will be downloaded as `app.apk` in the script's directory.
 - Modify the API URLs as needed to retrieve different apps or descriptions.

-## License
-This project is open-source.
-Feel free to modify and use it as needed.